ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

     2.1 USB type C to A 3.0 cable

-    > You may use the one come within the box, or order a shorter one.
+    > You may use the cable included with the Joule, or order a shorter one.

 ![Intel® RealSense](img/realsense.png)

 3. 3D Printed Parts
-    > Model and printed object will be shown in [3D File section](#orgf55114f)
+    > Models and printed object can be found in the [3D File section](#orgf55114f)

     3.1 Intel® Joule™ enclosure body